-You usually have to be attached to the APD machine for eight to 10 hours.
-You then usually have one last fill of fluid that you keep in your cavity all day before it is drained away the following evening.
-An exchange can be temporarily interrupted if, for example, you need to get up to go to the toilet.
+You will usually need to be attached to the APD machine for 8-10 hours.
+You will then usually have one last fill of fluid that is kept in your cavity all day before it is drained away the following evening.
+During the night, an exchange can be temporarily interrupted if, for example, you need to get up to go to the toilet.

 Some people who have APD worry that a power cut or other technical problem could be dangerous.
 However, it is usually safe to miss one night’s worth of exchanges as long as you resume treatment within 24 hours.

-You will be given the telephone number of a 24-hour hotline that you can use if you experience technical problems.
+You will be given the telephone number of a 24-hour hotline that you can use in case you experience any technical problems.

 Dialysis and pregnancy

-If you become pregnant while having dialysis, it is usually recommended that you are treated with haemodialysis at a dialysis unit (if you're not being treated already).
+If you become pregnant while having dialysis, it is usually recommended that you are treated with haemodialysis at a dialysis unit (if you are not being treated already).
 This will enable your condition to be regularly monitored.

 Research has found that pregnant women who are treated with haemodialysis have a healthier pregnancy than women who are treated with peritoneal dialysis.

-If you are having home haemodialysis or peritoneal dialysis, it's important that you keep additional supplies of equipment in case an emergency or adverse weather conditions mean that you are unable to obtain supplies.
+If you are having home haemodialysis or peritoneal dialysis, it is important that you keep additional supplies of equipment in case of an emergency, such as adverse weather conditions that prevent you from obtaining supplies.

-Many experts recommend that you keep a week’s worth of equipment as an emergency backup supply.
-You should also let your electrical company know if you're using home haemodialysis or automated peritoneal dialysis.
+It is recommended that you keep at least a week’s worth of equipment as an emergency backup supply.
+You should also let your electrical company know if you are using home haemodialysis or automated peritoneal dialysis.
 This is so they can treat you as a priority in the event that your electrical supply is disrupted.